What started out as a simple idea has turned into a cutting-edge business that is discovering the most important resources in oceans around the world.

 "Our shipwreck finds have uncovered untold and forgotten stories in history.
 It was an amazing feat when we were able to surgically recover 110 tons of silver from three miles deep from a steel-hulled ship.

 Now we are focusing on a new important mission which is to be the world leader in the exploration for and development of seabed resources in a responsible and profitable manner.
-Things like cobalt to help fuel the green car revolution and phosphate a necessary component in fertilizer.
-These discoveries are not only changing us, but they will change the world."
+Things like battery metals needed for renewable energy power the future and phosphate, a necessary component in fertilizer, to feed the future.
+These discoveries are not only changing us as a company, but they will change the world."

 - Mark Gordon